FraserProvan2/OSRS-player-stats-API/API/readme.md

 ## Usage ##

+### Headers ###

 You will need to specify you want json using the header:
 `Accept: application/json`.

-For endpoints that require authentication (endpoints with :lock:)you will need to include the `Authorization` header with the users access token.
+For endpoints that require authentication (endpoints with :lock:) you will need to include the `Authorization` header with the users access token.
 The access token is given to the user when logged in.

 #### Example Headers ####
 ```